-Deciding whether free or open source electronic medical records (EMR) systems are the right choice for your practice?
-Whether you’re implementing new software or replacing your current EMR, it can take hours of research to choose the right one.
+Are you deciding whether free or open-source electronic medical records systems are the right choice for your small medical practice?
+Whether you’re implementing new software or replacing your current EHR, it can take weeks of research to choose the right one.

 Luckily, we’re here to save you some time.